 Period costs are shown on the financial statement as and when the company incurs them.
 For example, rent for the office, officer salaries, and other administrative expenses.
 On the other hand, one can easily relate product costs with revenue.
 Product costs include expenses such as direct material labor and factory overhead.
 Companies may use the allocation method to match such expenses to revenue.

 Product costs that the company is yet to match to the revenue come on the balance sheet as an asset.
 The income statement shows the product costs that the account managers match to the revenue and the period costs of the current period.
 So, it means that the matching principle directly affects the net profit or loss.

 A company pays its employees an annual bonus during the fiscal year.
-As per the policy, the employees get 5% of revenues that the company generates over the year.
+As per the policy, the employees get 5% of the revenues that the company generates over the year.
 The company pays the bonus in January every year.
 For 2018, revenue for the company was $100 million.
 Therefore, it should pay its employees a bonus of $5 million in January 2019.
-Though the company does not pay the bonus until the following year, as per the matching principle this expense should come in the income statement of 2018.
+However, the company does not pay the bonus until the following year; as per the matching principle, this expense should come in the income statement of 2018.